 The car was bought from a contact of a doorman of our apartment building.
 As old and cheap as the Fusca was, it was still a car and, as far as I can remember, friends from much richer homes just got a pat on the shoulder for making it through the same vestibular process without resorting to cheating.
 As far as Dad was concerned, the award was for a son who refused to listen to him and did not appreciate his company.
 There was some truth in his perception of our relationship.
 We were from very different generations and on top of this were divided by a world-view linked to language, access to material comforts and place in the community.
 Our life outlooks were on opposite poles.

 There was also the unspoken suffering of the past and frustration with the present.
 Even with the wealth Dad had managed to build in Brazil, many things bothered him.
-He was not uncomfortable about making his living as a representative for a German company, for a nation responsible for murdering much of his family in their quest to exterminate his race.
+He was uncomfortable about making his living as a representative for a German company, for a nation responsible for murdering much of his family in their quest to exterminate his race.
 On the other hand, the more he experienced what he believed were the irresponsible ways of Brazilians in business, government and everyday life, the less he liked the country.
-Although he thought it was unnecessary to express these anguishes to me, they were never far from the surface.
-However, despite his detachment, Dad worried about my future, and silently wanted me to achieve things that had been impossible for him, such as acquiring the respectability of a university degree and establishing myself as a professional.
+Although he thought it was unnecessary to express these anguishes, they were never far from the surface.
+In relation to me, despite his detachment, Dad worried about the future, and silently wanted me to achieve things that had been impossible for him, such as acquiring the respectability of a university degree and establishing myself as a professional.

 Dad believed that a university degree would open doors to a secure world that his modest upbringing had always prevented him to acquire.
 For me, however, I was stepping into the unknown.
 Getting into a university was in a way selling out.
 Furthermore, there was the issue of the choice of the profession that I was heading towards, I had never really considered properly why I was studying economics, instead drifting towards the subject merely because the course was considered prestigious and because of my ease with numbers and my interests in history and politics.
 In reality, what had driven me to this point was the blind pressure to pass the exam.
 The main point of difference was that Dad did not have the options I did for deciding his future – he had been driven by fate and survival instinct.
 I wanted to enjoy life.